CSBioAzim/CSBioAzim.github.io/_pages/about.md

 ## Short CV
 I  received a master  in Bioinformatics from the [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home/) and Saarland University, Germany.
 I did my PhD. with the [International Max Planck Research School for Computer Science](https://www.imprs-cs.de/) at the Max Planck Institute for Informatics.
-Since April 2019, I am a postdoctoral research associate with a joint appointment at Broad Institute of MIT and Harvard, and MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
+Since April 2019, I am a postdoctoral research associate with a joint appointment at [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/) Broad Institute of MIT and Harvard, and [MIT Computer Science and Artificial Intelligence Laboratory (CSAIL)](https://www.csail.mit.edu/).

 ## Summary